ivanearisty/obsidian/Classes + Uni/PDS/Midterm/Midterm 1 — iae225.md

 Write an SQL query to find the orchID and zip of every orchard that has ripe 'Gala' apples _and_ ripe 'Mac' apples in week 5.

+Assuming no distinct is needed since ripe relation should not contain duplicate entries:
 ```sql
 create temporary table t as
 select